There's nothing more frustrating than gearing up for your morning coffee ritual only to find that your Nespresso frother isn't working.

 Also, make sure to choose the right milk for frothing.

-The best frothing results come from fresh, cold milk.
+The best frothing results are achieved with fresh, cold milk.
 Whole milk generally performs the best.

-Non-dairy milk (like oat, almond, or soy) varies in frothiness depending on the brand and formulation.
+Non-dairy milks (such as oat, almond, or soy) vary in frothiness depending on the brand and formulation.
 Barista-style versions tend to froth better.

 You can check out my in-depth article about the best milk for frothing here!